pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 4) Homeopathy could be seen as a personal faith-based choice and thus shielded from the scientific culture surrounding the individual
 5) Perhaps for some, the fight for following governmental guidelines is tied more strongly to a political view than to a scientific one (left being pro vaccine; and right, anti-vax).

 We can think of two axes: opportunity and motivation.
+For instance, cultures where homeopathy is part of institutional scientific discourse (sometimes even scientific) lead to fewer opportunities of discrepancies since homeopathy is already assimilated into scientific discourse.
+Another example of low opportunity is of successful applications of homeopathy during one's childhood or running through stories around the family.

 - Low opportunity and low motivation:
 - Low opportunity and high motivation:
 - High opportunity and low motivation:
 - High opportunity and high motivation: When both are high, the mind has enough volition to conciliate positions.